 The original Pyrex is thermal shock-proof

 When Corning started manufacturing Pyrex in 1908, they were using borosilicate glass.
 That’s what made Pyrex thermal shock-resistant.
 Until 1998, all Pyrex glassware was made with borosilicate glass.
-That means that if you have Pyrex glassware made before 1998 (like this gorgeous vintage design), you can safely use it like you always have—making a baked mac n’ cheese casserole and leaving the dish on your cold granite countertop or immediately transferring it to the fridge for tomorrow’s dinner.
+That means that if you have Pyrex glassware made before 1998, you can safely use it like you always have—making a baked mac n’ cheese casserole and leaving the dish on your cold granite countertop or immediately transferring it to the fridge for tomorrow’s dinner.
 Check out these secret uses for ordinary kitchen gadgets.

 Why things changed